 Every person who is responsible for making payment of nature covered under the TDS provisions of Income Tax Act, 1961 shall be liable to deduct tax at source.
-In case of payments made u/s 194A, 194C, 194H, 194I and 194J in respect of all assesses other than individual and HUF whose accounts are not subject to Tax Audit Under Section 44AB of the Income tax Act, 1961 during the preceding financial year , is required to deduct tax at source.
+In case of payments made u/s 194A, 194C, 194H, 194I and 194J, all assesses other than individual and HUF whose accounts are not subject to Tax Audit Under Section 44AB of the Income-tax Act, 1961 during the preceding financial year, is required to deduct tax at source.

-Under section 203 of the Income Tax Act, the tax deductor requires to issue a TDS certificate to the deductee within a stipulated period of time.
-This certificate is a proof regarding the deduction and payment of the respective TDS amount to the bank.
-The deductee needs to produce the details of the certificate during the regular assessment of income tax for the adjustment of TDS amount against the tax payable by the deductee or assesse.
+Under section 203 of the Income Tax Act, the tax deductor requires to issue a TDS certificate to the deductee within a stipulated period.
+This certificate is proof regarding the deduction and payment of the respective TDS amount to the bank.
+The deductee needs to produce the details of the certificate during the regular assessment of income tax for the adjustment of the TDS amount against the tax payable by the deductee or assesse.

 In this case, the certificate should be issued in FORM 16 containing details like computation, deductions, and payment of taxes.
 This refers to the details submitted in Form 24Q.

-The certificates in this case should be issued in FORM 16A containing the tax deducted and tax paid.
-For each section, separate certificates should be issued for certificates.
+The certificate, in this case, should be issued in FORM 16A containing the tax deducted and tax paid.
+For each section, separate certificates should be issued.
 This refers to the details submitted in Form 26Q and Form 27Q.

 |For Govt. sector||For other deductors|